 The first three groups did statistically better than the fourth group, but there were no significant differences between the three tapping groups.
 That is, the groups that tapped on sham points and on the doll did just as well as the EFT group, but all three groups did better than the no-treatment group.
 Since the group that used the doll was not tapping on meridian points, yet still benefited equally, the authors suggest this as a falsification of the theory that EFT works because of the body′s energy meridian system.

-Besides by Buddha′s technique, the first two groups may also have benefitted because of
+Besides by Buddha′s technique, the first two groups may also have benefited because of

 the placebo effect.

-And all first three groups may also have benefitted because the EFT-technique, in the setup, assists in
+And all first three groups may also have benefited because the EFT-technique, in the setup, assists in

 accepting oneself:

-By not being so much in it, the accompanying negative emotion of necessity loses its impact.
+Ergo, By not being so much involved in an event, an accompanying negative emotion of necessity loses its impact.
 The main reason why EFT works would then be dis-identification.